-1. Referral of the case for a formal hearing.
+Referral of the case for a formal hearing.
 Such a recommendation is appropriate where, based on credible information acquired during the preliminary investigation and though there may be some doubt, the PAO believes that there is a reasonable basis for concluding that the charges are true and that they constitute adequate cause to warrant consideration of dismissal or other major sanction.

-2. Dismissal of the case.
-Such a recommendation is appropriate in the absence of a "reasonable basis" conclusion, as stated above.b.
-The PAO may attempt to facilitate resolution of the charges through informal consultation with the principal parties, mediation, or other voluntary means.
+Dismissal of the case.
+Such a recommendation is appropriate in the absence of a "reasonable basis" conclusion, as stated above.

+(b) The PAO may attempt to facilitate resolution of the charges through informal consultation with the principal parties, mediation, or other voluntary means.
 If the principal parties agree to a settlement in this manner, the PAO summarizes the settlement in writing and informs the Provost.
 The case is then deemed closed.

 Upon receipt of the PAO report, the Provost may accept and act on the recommendation (dismissing the charges or referring them for a formal hearing, as recommended), or the Provost may decide not to concur with the recommendation and dismiss the charges or refer them for a hearing as the Provost deems appropriate.